Materials: Foam, plastic

 Layer #4: FlexSpring Technology Core: This layer is a 4” thick, dense piece of foam that adds height to the bed and enhances its durability.
 This layer helps with pressure relief and helps keep the spine aligned on top of the mattress for stomach sleepers.
 Having so many layers of foam can lead to “off-gassing,” the release of a chemical smell when the bed is first opened.
 But the Eight Sleep Pod Pro was an exception: We didn’t detect any strong odors upon opening it from the box.

 Layer #5: Durable Premium Base: Most all-foam beds have a thick base made of high-density foam, and the Pod Pro’s support core is no different.
 Thick layers of foam like the 4” support core help reduce motion transfer and enhance durability, increasing the lifespan of the bed.
+If you are looking to sink into a mattress with a supportive base, see the best memory foam mattresses.

 Like most bed-in-a-box mattress companies, Eight Sleep offers free shipping on mattress orders to the lower 48 states.
 The brand doesn’t ship to Alaska, Hawaii or Puerto Rico, nor does it ship to locations outside the U.S.